samuel-lambert/backend-coding-challenge/README.md

 ## Configuration

-Various configuration options can be set in a configuration file, which can be found at the root folder as 'application.properties'.
-These options are:
+Various configuration options can be set in ConfigurationManager.java.
+Hrm.
+A last minute classpath issue forced me to include these options in a source file rather than in a configuration file.

-#### retrieve_user_location
+#### retrieveUserLocation
 Should the service try to use the IP address of the client to improve accuracy of the score if the latitude and/or longitude are not included in the URL?
 Valid choices: true or false

-#### fallback_latitude
+#### fallbackLatitude
 What would be the default latitude used to calculate scores if it was not included in the URL and 'retrieve_user_location' is not enabled?
 Valid choices: Anything between -90.0 and 90.0 inclusively

-#### fallback_longitude
+#### fallbackLongitude
 What would be the default longitude used to calculate scores if it was not included in the URL and 'retrieve_user_location' is not enabled?
 Valid choices: Anything between -180.0 and 180.0 inclusively

-Note: this configuration file is managed by the Spring Framework, This means you can also override any Spring-related options in this file, such as server address or port number.

 ## Usage